Do You Really Need Life Insurance?

 · Income or estate taxes.

 Determine how much money your family could realistically get their hands on right away.
 If you have savings to cover the above expenses, you may not need a policy that provides immediate cash proceeds.
 However, if most of your property is to be transferred by will, it could be tied up in probate for months.
 Business owners also need to consider the business obligations survivors would face.
-Think about the assets your survivors could they sell (or be willing to sell) to pay the bills.
-Depending on your circumstances, a policy that covers short-term expenses may be all you need, or you might want to provide for your family for years to come.
+Think about the assets your survivors could sell (or be willing to sell) to pay the bills.
+Whether you need a policy that covers only short-term expenses or a policy that provides for years to come depends on your household's circumstances.

 Don’t Forget Social Security